Where Does Bottled Water Come From?

 bottled water.
 This is a new volume record after a brief slump during the recent recession.

-That is about 222 bottles of water for every person in the country.
+That is about 31 gallons or 238 single-serving bottles of water for every person in the country.

-The total value of bottled water sold in the United States during 2011 was approximately $21.7 billion.
-That was the second
+The total value of bottled water sold in the United States during 2012 was approximately $11.8 billion.
+That was a record high dollar volume of sales.

 Some Bottled Water History